fygar256/general-assembler-axx/README.md

 There is an assignment operator `:=`.
 If you enter `d:=24`, 24 will be assigned to the variable d.
 The value of the assignment operator is the assigned value.

+The prefix operator # takes the value of the symbol that follows it.

 ・error_patterns

 error_patterns uses variables and comparison operators to specify the conditions under which an error will occur.